WillBurdett/kafka-replay-demo/README.md

 # kafka-replay-demo
 A demonstration of the replay capabilities of Kafka.

+## Starting up
+Use 'docker-compose up' to spin-up Kafka services.
+Run using springboot:run.

+## Accessing
+See controller for endpoints.
+Use 'localhost:9100' for Kafdrop view of the Kafka broker.